-Banks come up with an offer for instant money transfer services such as Real Time Gross Settlement (RTGS), National Electronic Fund Transfer (NEFT), and Immediate Payment Service (IMPS).
+- Banks come up with an offer for instant money transfer services such as Real Time Gross Settlement (RTGS), National Electronic Fund Transfer (NEFT), and Immediate Payment Service (IMPS).

-- As a transfer to the payee is mainly based on the account number and IFSC, the customer should take care while filling in the details.
+- As a transfer to the payee is primarily based on the account number and IFSC, the customer should take care while filling in the details.

-As per Reserve Bank of India (RBI) guidelines, banks give the sender 2 fields for entering the account number which means that the customer has to punch in the account number twice.
+- As per Reserve Bank of India (RBI) guidelines, banks give the sender 2 fields for entering the account number which means that the customer has to punch in the account number twice.

-- In the second field, the customers can see the account number, and only when the details in both fields match, the transfer is initiated.
+- In the second field, the customers can see the account number, and only when the details in both fields match, the transfers are initiated.